rails/rails/guides/source/routing.md

 Rails would match `photos/12` to the `show` action of `PhotosController`, and set `params[:format]` to `"jpg"`.

+NOTE: You cannot override defaults via query parameters - this is for security reasons.
+The only defaults that can be overridden are dynamic segments via substitution in the URL path.

 ### Naming Routes

 You can specify a name for any route using the `:as` option: